Navid200/xDrip/docs/Nightscout_page.md

 # xDrip and Nightscout
 [xDrip](../README.md) >> [Features](./Features_page.md) >> xDrip and Nightscout

-Nightscout can be a repository of all your xDrip readings.
-Your readings are important because you need them to create a report for your endocrinologist.
-You may like to create reports for different time periods in order to examine how your control has changed over long periods of time.
-Without a repository, all your readings will be on your phone.
-What happens if you lose your phone or if your phone is broken?
+Nightscout can serve as a repository for all your xDrip readings.
+This is crucial for creating comprehensive reports for your endocrinologist and for tracking how your glucose control changes over time.
+Without a repository, your readings are only stored on your phone, posing a risk if you lose or damage your device.

-In addition, you can also use Nightscout as a server for your followers.
+Additionally, Nightscout can be used as a server for sharing data with your followers.

-To set up Nightscout, you need to do a little bit of work.
-There are different options.
-Find instructions for the server you want to use and follow.
-Give yourself some time to complete everything.
-It's not something you can do in just 5 minutes.
+Setting up Nightscout requires some effort and is not something you can complete in just 5 minutes.
+There are various setup options available, so you’ll need to find and follow the instructions specific to the server you choose.

-There is also the option of subscribing to a service provider.
-Then, you won't have to do the work.
+Alternatively, you can subscribe to a service provider to handle the setup for you.

-If you have Nightscout already set up, how to set up xDrip as an uploader (master) is explained [here](./Nightscout-Settings.md).
+If you already have Nightscout set up, instructions for configuring xDrip as an uploader (master) can be found [here](./Nightscout-Settings.md).
 How to use xDrip to follow an existing Nightscout site is explained [here](./Follow/FollowNightscout.md).